Once established, pears require very little care throughout the year.

 Brown rot: Brown rot is a fungal disease causing a brown, spreading rot in fruit, sometimes with white pustules of fungi on the surface.
 It is usually worse in wet summers.

-Remedy: Remove all rotten fruit as soon as you see it and destroy; this will prevent the spread of the rot.
-There is no chemical control.
+Remedy: Remove all rotten fruit as soon as you see it and destroy, this will prevent the spread of the rot.

 Pear rust: Pear rust is a disease causing bright orange spots on the upper surfaces of pear leaves in summer and early autumn.